Arindam200/LinkedIn_Scraping/article.md

 poetry install
 ```

-We are going to begin editing the files provided to us by crawlee in order for us to build our scraper
+We are going to begin by editing the files provided to us by Crawlee in order for us to build our scraper.

 ## Building the LinkedIn Scraper using Crawlee for Python